Who's Behind Listverse?

 The difference between movies and reality, though, completely changes how battles happen in real life.
-Limited ammo – for you as well as the enemy—is an essential part of military tactics, which is especially true today, when wars are fought in overseas, cut-off regions.
+Limited ammo—for you and the enemy—is an essential part of military tactics, which is especially true today when wars are fought in overseas, cut-off regions.
 In a real battle, most of the legwork is done by artillery and all of those other big explosives.
 Even in gunfights, you’re likely to not hear anything for several minutes, instead of the consistent hail of bullets we all imagine.
 That would also heat up your guns quite fast, which is yet another thing soldiers in real battles have to think about.

 A single throw of a knife has killed many people in the fictional world, though how does it stack to its kill count in real life?
 According to some, it’s even ridiculous to suggest that knives could be thrown to kill.

 While throwing around anything pointy is not a good idea, throwing knives hardly produces the impact necessary to kill someone.
 Moreover, the steel has to be sharp enough to pierce flesh and bone, which is harder than movies make it look.

 We think of the beginning of the battle to be a coordinated and single-minded affair.
 The commander issues an order to shoot at the other side, and his units just fire off indiscriminately.
 Much like the other myths on this list, this one only exists in Hollywood too.

 In reality, there are specific, written rules around what you can and cannot do in a war.
 Every war has its own rules of engagement, and they keep changing depending on objectives.
 As an example, there are times when generals have to get court orders to move into certain territories, which can take hours.

 2 Everything About Cavalry Charges